Are you a logical thinker with good planning, execution, and problem-solving skills? Then, you can consider becoming a consultant in Australia.

 Study statistical records, workflow charts, manuals, reports, and job profiles to understand the organisation better.

 Interview employees to gather data and analyse it.

 Use financial modelling to learn about industry trends.

 Develop business proposals and present them to key executives.

 Communicate with company stakeholders, especially senior executives.

-Identify existing issues and probable risks and implement solutions to improve productivity, image, and management of a company.
+Identify existing issues and potential risks and implement solutions to improve a company's productivity, image, and management.